-We start picking you up at the pier of your hotel at the time that you prefer normally 8 or 9 AM at your convenience.
-Along the way to Bacalar Chico Marine Reserve, we do some reef fishing to BBQ the catch of the day for lunch at the beautiful beach of Bacalar Chico by Rocky Point where the reef meets the coastline.
+We start the trip by picking you up at the pier of your hotel at the time that you prefer normally 8 or 9 AM at your convenience.
+Along the way to Bacalar Chico Marine Reserve, we do some reef fishing to catch some fish which we will barbecue for lunch at the beautiful beach of Bacalar Chico by Rocky Point where the reef meets the coastline.
 Also along the way, we will stop at Mexico Rocks and Tres Cocos to do some snorkeling.

 After lunch, we are going to snorkel at the Bacalar Chico Marine Reserve.
 We then head back to San Pedro Town.

-This trip includes park fees, snorkeling equipment, water, sodas, rum punch, BBQ lunch.
+This trip includes park fees, snorkeling equipment, water, sodas, rum punch, and BBQ lunch.

 Note: Price remains the same for 1 - 4 persons.